IPVS-AS/pusion/docs/source/usage_and_examples.rst

 .. warning::
-    Combiner's output is always redundant, which means that all classes are covered for each sample.
+    Combiner output is always redundant, which means that all classes are covered for each sample.
     To make a reasonable comparison between the combiner and the ensemble use ``evaluate_cr_*`` methods for both.